byu-cs-236-classroom-templates/project-1/README.md

 ## Code Quality Tools

 The `ruff` and `mypy` tools are integrated into `vscode` with the extensions you installed from Project 0.
 The _Problems_ pane reports both code "smells" from `ruff` and type errors from `mypy` on opened files and is helpful for correcting issues.
-(You can find the _Problems_ pane in VS Code by opening the intergrated terminal.
+(You can find the _Problems_ pane in VS Code by opening the integrated terminal.
 Above the terminal, look for the `PROBLEMS` tab.)
 Both `ruff` and `mypy` can be run via command line in the root directory for the project as detailed in the [Project Requirements](#project-requirements).

 ## Submission and Grading